 The Kansas City Fed uses competitive solicitation processes for its goods and services.
 If you would like to do business with us, learn more about how to become one of our diverse regional suppliers and access our self-registration tool, which allows us to collect information about your organization.

 Learn about the Federal Reserve System, and the Kansas City Fed's history, leadership and Office of Minority and Women Inclusion.
-Our Annual Reports, Code of Conduct, Disclosure of Records Policy and Voluntary Guide to Conduct for Senior Officials are also online.
+Our Annual Reports, Code of Conduct, Request for Information and Voluntary Guide to Conduct for Senior Officials are also online.

 View the Federal Reserve System's holiday schedule.